apphx/Staring-Home-Task/README.md

 ## Engineering assumptions & considerations

 - **UI testing**: no need to implement it as is right now; for future reference should be implemented to make sure critical paths of each flow is working as expected, considering a mocked api interaction (e.g. proxying/mock BE etc.)
-- **Unit testing**: given/when/then simple unit testing covering meaningful cases & potential edgecases of each component; unit definition can depend on the context; XCTest Framework is used; consider Quick & Nimble for better readability of complex test cases;
+- **Unit testing**: given/when/then simple unit testing covering meaningful cases & potential edgecases of each component; unit definition can depend on the context; XCTest Framework is used; consider Quick & Nimble for better readability and faster coverage of complex test cases; additionally, data content which has no impact on test relevance (e.g. ids, strings etc.) will be taken as random; further infrastructure could be used to ensure reproductibility of those random states to gradually increase edge case converage;
 - **Snapshot testing**: no need to be implemented as is right now; for future reference should be used to assert individual UI components look as expected;
 - **Security**: standard TSL encryption & no local storage to be sufficient; consider E2E encryption with digital signature for each client version;
 - **Generic**: